wildDAlex/deliverit/README.md

 # DeliverIt

 DeliverIt is a simple file sharing web application.
-It mostly oriented in personal use but provides ability to handle multiple users.
+It is mostly oriented in personal use but provides ability to handle multiple users.
 So if you also want you may use it for all of your family, friends and so on.

 ## Requirements